mkt883/umbrella-warrior/README.md

 ## .
 Individual Contributions

 ### MARK
+I coded the player, compiled everyones contributions together and helped to make it work together.
+I created the enemy & player sprites as well as all of the animations I made the tilesets for the 2nd 'dojo' level of the final game outcome (not to be confused with the one made by Danny in the prototype)
+I also helped in designing the levels for the final outcome, using what Danny had made.

 ### THOMAS
 My contributions to the project were creating the main menu and subsequent screens.
 I wrote the lore, tutorial and credit screens.
 I used mouseIsOver, MousePressed and Draw functions to achieve this.
 To improve formatting, I used arrays for the content of each screen.
 I also designed the Umbrella Warrior artwork on the main menu and added the rain affect by generating falling rect shapes.